chendoy/intro-to-nets-hackaton/readme.md

 # TO DO

-- add timeout in client waiting for response frm the servers
+- add timeout in client side (waiting for response)
-- handle nacks in client
+- add timeout in server side (processing is taking too long)
-- handle invalid input
+- handle invalid inputs
-- understand when threads are needed and where servers are needed
+- understand when threads are needed and when servers are needed
-- test with multiple computers
+- test with multiple computers simultaneously